haberdashPI/vscode-master-key/src/docs/guide.md

 1. Add user bindings to tweak an existing preset
 2. Create your own binding set

-> [!WARNING]
-> Because the error reporting for master keybinding files is not yet very precise, it is recommended that you edit bindings incrementally, testing them out as you go (e.g. by slowly creating new bindings or by slowly uncommenting an entire binding set you have imported).
-This will ensure that the changes you've made can be properly activated by Master Key.
-Improved error reporting is on the [roadmap](#roadmap)

 > [!NOTE]
-> The documentation covers version 2.0 of the master key binding format, created for version 0.4 of master key.
-A legacy definition of the bindings, created for version 0.3.0 (version 1.0) of the keybindings, is still supported, but might not benefit from future enhancements to master key.
-You can learn how to upgrade the keybinding format by reviewing https://github.com/haberdashPI/vscode-master-key/pull/70
+> This documentation covers version 2.0 of the master key binding format, first created for version 0.4 of master key.
+See [breaking changes](/bindings/#breaking-changes) for details.
+It should be possible to get started updating an old file by simply trying to activate it.
+Master key will show detailed errors, highlighting the exact line where a failure occurred.

 ### Add User Bindings